anthonycrane/anthonycrane.github.io/content/author/admin/_index.md

 +++

 Anthony is a second-year doctoral student in Dr. Eliza Bliss-Moreau's laboratory at UC Davis.
-His research focuses on the neurobiology of socio-affective behavior.
-Prior to embarking on his PhD, he previously worked as a data scientist in the health-tech world analyzing data related to fertility and oncology.
+His research focuses on how aging infulences socioaffective behavior.